-It is the intention of this course that students are able to fulfill the following assessment objectives:
+It is the intention of this course that students are able to fufill the following assessment objectives:

 - 1. Demonstrate knowledge and understanding of:

 - facts, concepts, and terminology

 - methodologies and techniques

 - communicating scientific information.

 - 2. Apply:

 - facts, concepts, and terminology

 - methodologies and techniques

 - methods of communicating scientific information.

 - 3. Formulate, analyse and evaluate:

-- hypotheses, research questions and predictions
+- · hypotheses, research questions and predictions

 - methodologies and techniques

 - primary and secondary data

 - scientific explanations.

 - 4. Demonstrate the appropriate research, experimental, and personal skills necessary to carry out insightful and ethical investigations.

-Type of assessment Format of assessment Time (hours) Weighting of final grade (%) External 3 80 Paper 1 30 multiple-choice questions (Core) 0.75 20 Paper 2 Short answer and extended response questions (Core) 1.25 40 Paper 3 Data- and practical-based questions, plus short answer and extended response questions on the option 1 20 Internal 10 20 Individual investigation Investigation and write-up of 6 to 12 pages 10 20
+Type of assessment Format of assessment Time (hours) Weighting of final grade (%) External 3 80 Paper 1 30 multiple-choice questions 0.75 20 Paper 2 Data-based, short answer and extended response questions 1.25 40 Paper 3 Data-based, short answer and extended response questions 1 20 Internal 10 20 Individual investigation Investigation and write-up of 6 to 12 pages 10 20